 Now game bundles have never really influenced my choice in what card to buy, usually it's all down to what I can get on my budget; but I do find gaming bundles to be an excellent source of added value.
 If you were thinking about upgrading, it might be a good time...and with Crysis 3 coming soon who here can't say they've been thinking of upgrading?
 (Scary thing, I'm not really that big of a fan of Crysis' gameplay...but damn it I want it to run well on my rig!
 I know, it's a sickness...)

 Also a quick hats off to AMD for their improved developer relations.
 A few years ago if someone told me they'd have had this many triple-A titles in their stable I would have laughed me arse off, it's nice to be proven wrong.
+My thanks to Antal, Devon, and Ritche for the briefing...and special thanks to Erika for arranging everything and putting up with all my stupid.

-Hackers welcome.
+Hackers welcome

 Have at it: It's easy to root (and rooting won't void your warranty).
 Everything opens with standard screws.
 Hardware hackers can create their own peripherals, and connect via USB or Bluetooth.
 You want our hardware design?
 Let us know.
 We might just give it to you.
 Surprise us!